RITES OF PASSAGE FOR A MODEL RAILWAY - 2: Starting Line - Pre-Planning, Where Do We Go From Here?

 A similar fate met the Great Central, loathed by the Midland and the Great Northern railways, forced to take a widely deviating route from Leicester to the capital.
 Absorbed into the LNER in 1923, British Railways' Eastern Region in 1948 and dished up (in the same mid-50's regional re-organisation as the S&D) to the Midland Region who did the same as the WR to the S&D. There is the preserved Great Central Railway that survives between Leicester South and Loughborough.
 Quite a good stretch, where the A1 Pacific 60163 'Tornado' was run in before acquiring its first British Railways livery in Darlington Railway Green.

-A look at the ready-to-run options
+A look at the ready-to-run options and see what might be useful to you

 Getting going with the help of an old hand, Cyril Freezer.
 Let his experience guide you on your way to your chosen destination.
 The equipment and materials may have changed over the years, but know-how doesn't.
+Some of Mr Freezer's books you find on book stands at model railway exhibitions might be a bit dated, and technology has moved on considerably since he started to write them.
+The general advice is sound, however.
+Take a look at this updated edition and see what's in it for you.

 A Guide to Railway Modelling